-150. Obligations and privileges of practitioners who are partners or employees s.
-151 Part 2.5 - Incorporated Legal Practices and Multi-disciplinary Partnerships
+150. Obligations and privileges of practitioners who are partners or employees

-- An Australian legal practitioner who provides legal services in the capacity of a partner or an employee of a multi-disciplinary partnership - - (a) is not excused from compliance with professional obligations as an Australian legal practitioner, or any other obligations as an Australian legal practitioner under any law; and
+- (1) An Australian legal practitioner who provides legal services in the capacity of a partner or an employee of a multi-disciplinary partnership - (a) is not excused from compliance with professional obligations as an Australian legal practitioner, or any other obligations as an Australian legal practitioner under any law; and

-- (b) does not lose the professional privileges of an Australian legal practitioner. - (2) The law relating to client legal privilege (or other legal professional privilege) is not excluded or otherwise affected because an Australian legal practitioner is acting in the capacity of a partner or an employee of a multidisciplinary partnership.
+- (b) does not lose the professional privileges of an Australian legal practitioner. - (2) The law relating to client legal privilege (or other legal professional privilege) is not excluded or otherwise affected because an Australian legal practitioner is acting in the capacity of a partner or an employee of a multi-disciplinary partnership.